-A digital ammeter is an instrument that measures the flow of an electric current in a circuit.
+A digital ammeter is an instrument that measures the flow of an electrical current in a circuit.
 The measurements are given in amperes, the unit for measuring electrical current.
-Power distribution units (PDUs) distribute power to multiple devices through a single electrical source.
+Power Distribution Units (PDUs) distribute power to multiple devices through a single electrical source.
 PDUs with digital ammeter displays report the aggregate current load on the device.
-This load reading is displayed in real time.
+This load reading is displayed in real-time.
 Metered PDUs include local, digital ammeters in their designs.
 Rack-mounted metered PDUs can deliver monitoring accuracy for data centre environments.
 These metered devices digitally display measurements for rapid monitoring on the rack.

 A PDU with a Digital Ammeter